 Nursing schools in New Mexico offer both on-campus and online nursing degrees.
-You can choose the level of degree that best suits your career aspirations, whether that’s an associate, bachelor's, master's or doctoral degree from a nursing college in New Mexico.
-The Bureau of Labor Statistics (BLS) projects a 15% growth in the nursing field between 2016 and 2026.
+You can choose the level of degree that best suits your career aspirations, whether it's an associate, bachelor's, master's, or doctoral degree from a nursing college in New Mexico.
+The Bureau of Labor Statistics (BLS) projects a 15% growth rate in the nursing field between 2016 and 2026.
 As the demand for nurses increases in areas where there are more elderly citizens, New Mexico's growing population of residents 65 and older indicates that the state is a great location for your future nursing education and career.

 How to Become a Nurse in New Mexico

-Choose the Path That's Right for You
+1. Choose the Path That's Right for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in New Mexico

 To become a registered nurse in New Mexico, you must pass the NCLEX-RN exam.
 An accredited associate or bachelor's program prepares you to perform well on this test.
 Depending on your state of residence, you may need to fulfill other academic requirements before receiving licensure.
 Once licensed in New Mexico, your license automatically qualifies you to work as a registered nurse in 25 other states due to the nurse licensure compact.
 As long as you work in one of these 25 reciprocal states, you do not need to pay extra fees or complete additional education or exams.
-To work as a nurse in a non-reciprocal state, you may need to complete some if not all of the requirements mentioned above.
+To work as a nurse in a nonreciprocal state, you may need to complete some of the requirements mentioned above.

 Career Outlook for Nurses in New Mexico